Transfer Degrees Overview

 • Cooperative Work Experience: No more than fifteen (15) credits/units may be applied to an associate degree.

-• Pass/Fail Grading Option: Forty-Five (45) credits/units maximum in courses with Pass/Fail grading option can apply toward the degree.
+• Pass/Fail Grading Option: Forty-Five (45) credits/units maximum in courses with Pass/Fail grading option can apply toward a degree.

-• Special Projects: No more than fifteen (15) credits/units in Special Projects will be allowed to apply towards degree or certificate requirements unless specifically outlined by a program.
+• Special Projects: No more than fifteen (15) credits/units of Special Projects coursework will be allowed to apply towards degree or certificate requirements unless specifically allowed by the program.

-• A student may not be more than one (1) unit/credit short within an individual distribution area so long as at least sixty (60) distribution area credits/units is satisfied.
+• A student may be up to one (1) unit/credit short within an individual distribution area as long as at least sixty (60) distribution area credits/units are satisfied.

-• Credit by Department: Ten (10) credits/units maximum from any single department can be used to fulfill Humanities, Social Sciences and Natural Sciences distribution requirements.
+• Credit by Subject Area: Ten (10) credits/units maximum from any single subject area can be used to fulfill Humanities, Social Sciences and Natural Sciences distribution requirements.

 • World Language: Five (5) credits/units maximum in 100-level world language can be used to fulfill Humanities distribution requirements.
 Additional 100-level world language coursework can be used to meet Specified or General Elective requirements.

-• Physical Education Activity: Three (3) credits/units maximum in PE activity can apply toward the degree.
+• Physical Education (PE) Activity: Three (3) credits/units maximum in PE activity can apply toward a degree.

 General Information on the Transfer of Grades

-The grades assigned in transferable courses by the sending institution shall not be altered by the receiving institution.
-They also are not used in calculating students' Clark grade point average (GPA).
-Courses completed with a grade of "D" or above shall normally be accepted in transfer (except at the Evergreen State College, where a minimum of 2.0 or "C" is required for transfer).
-A grade of "D-" may not apply toward a completion of a transfer degree or Bachelor of Applied Science at Clark College.
-Nontraditional grading practices require special handling, depending on the nature and circumstances of the program from which and to which a student is transferring, but receiving institutions shall take steps to assure all students equitable treatment.
+The grades assigned in transferable courses by the sending institution will not be altered by the receiving institution.
+They also are not used in calculating students' Clark College grade point average (GPA).
+Courses completed with a grade of D or above will normally be accepted in transfer to Clark College or to another institution.
+Courses completed with a grade of D- will not apply toward completion of a transfer degree at Clark College.
+Nontraditional grading practices require special handling, depending on the nature and circumstances of the program from which and to which a student is transferring, but receiving institutions will take steps to assure all students receive equitable treatment.

 Associate in Arts (AA)-Direct Transfer Agreement (DTA)